tomarrell/talks/go-debugging/README.md

 # Why we're moving to Go

-SumUp is in the stage of it's growth where scaling the engineering practices in the organisation is important.
-Our engineering is rather scattered across the globe, including in our offices in Sao Paulo, Sofia, Cologne and two here in Berlin.
+SumUp is in the stage of its growth where scaling the engineering practices in the organisation is important.
+Our engineering is rather scattered across the globe, including in our offices in São Paulo, Sofia, Cologne and two here in Berlin.

 Also, at SumUp we really encourage people to be "T" shaped.
 In other words,